nismod/nismod.github.io/docs/smif-prerequisites.md

 #### Units

 All SI unit definitions are supported by `smif` (although as of v0.5, conversion between units is not yet implemented) and are parsed into a normalised form.
-For example `MWh` becomes mega-Watt-hour.
+For example `MWh` becomes `megawatt_hour`.

-In future versions of `smif`, a unit definition file will allow the specification of conversion functions across units.  `smif` uses a Python package [Pint](http://pint.readthedocs.io/en/latest/index.html) to manage units.
+In future versions of `smif`, a unit definition file will allow the specification of conversion functions across units.
+`smif` uses a Python package [Pint](http://pint.readthedocs.io/en/latest/index.html) to manage units.

-Units are defined in the following way:
+Using Pint, new units and relations between units can be defined in the following way:
 ```
 hour = 60 * minute = h = hr
 minute = 60 * second = min